MorielMauni/FlashCards-FR_To_ENG/README.md

 3. Click the buttons to flip through the cards and test your knowledge of French-to-English vocabulary.

 How to Contribute
-Feel free to open issues or create pull requests if you have suggestions or improvements.
+If you have suggestions or improvements, feel free to open issues or create pull requests.
 All contributions are welcome!

 License
 This project is licensed under the MIT License.